Internal Control System

 Support System Outside Japan

-All overseas Group companies have set up reporting channels that allow officers, employees and temporary workers to report.
+All overseas Group companies, including in the Americas, Europe, China, and Southeast Asia, have set up reporting channels that allow officers, employees and temporary workers to report.
 Each reporting channel complies with local laws and regulations.
 Information contained in reports is strictly protected and reprisals against whistleblowers are prohibited.
 Reports may be made anonymously.

 We have also introduced an Epson Executive Compliance Hotline, a global reporting system that Epson uses to directly receive compliance-related reports involving executives in subsidiaries outside Japan.
 The system helps us to improve the completeness and effectiveness of the reporting system in the Epson Group.